codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

   updated this way.
 - Container sandboxes sleep after around 10 minutes and can be woken by opening the sandbox or preview in a web browser.
+- Container sandboxes have a 1GB persistent storage limit, a 1GB vCPU soft limit, and a hard memory limit of 2GB.

 ## I'm getting a 'Request Entity too Large' error, what should I do?